 If you read one of my previous posts, I Stopped Eating Cultured Foods ~ Here’s What Happened! you know that one of the first things that happened after a few weeks of no cultured foods was I got the worst heartburn!
 It was awful and it started coming on and off every few days.
 I was really surprised that this would happen.
 My body really needs its daily kefir and anytime your body gives you a symptom, it's a warning sign.
 You should heed the call and pay attention to these cries for help that your body sends you.
 Once I went back to having kefir every day (1-2 cups daily), my symptoms vanished and no more acid reflux.

 Another insight about reflux deals with the pathogenic bacterium H. pylori.
 Until recently, H. pylori has been put forth as a “bad” bacterium, but now an interesting twist in its story has been discovered: H. pylori protects against acid reflux.
-As I have said throughout this book, we are seeking balance, so it doesn’t surprise me that H. pylori can be helpful if it is kept in check.
+As I have said throughout my website, we are seeking balance, so it doesn’t surprise me that H. pylori can be helpful if it is kept in check.

 Martin J. Blaser, M.D., elaborates on the research around H. pylori in his book Missing Microbes.
 He says that, when present in large numbers, this bacterium can cause ulcers and even stomach cancer in some people.
 But H. pylori also helps regulate stomach acidity, which plays a large part in the symptoms of GERD.
 When an ulcer occurs, the standard treatment is using antibiotics to eradicate H. pylori, which heals the ulcers but also raises the acidity of the stomach.
 Blaser and his colleagues found that the patients without H. pylori were eight times more likely to have acid reflux.
 2 So the treatment that eliminated H. pylori worsened acid reflux and even esophageal cancer.